 When Kysha Harris first tasted the sambal from Auria’s Malaysian Kitchen at an expo of Brooklyn makers years ago, it was love at first bite.

 “In fact, right after leaving the expo, I beelined to Sahadi’s on Atlantic Avenue to buy Auria’s lime leaf sambal,” Kysha says, describing the sambal as “unique, bright, spicy, and aromatic for the ages.”

 The business, founded by chef Auria Abraham in 2013, was born out of the buzz around the food she was vending at street fairs, pop-ups, and food festivals—as well as her desire to make authentic Malaysian flavors widely available to the American public.
 The lime leaf sambal, along with Auria’s Kaya coconut jam, is also a Specialty Food Association (SFA) sofi winner.
-Not only that, but her products have also been featured in countless journals and, in 2020, were featured in Chrissy Teigen’s gift guide—a boon for the small business during the pandemic.
+Not only that, but her products have also been featured in countless journals and, in 2020, were featured in Chrissy Teigen’s gift guide—a boon for the small business.